 - Use "Stop" error alerts for critical fields, "Warning" for flexible ones

-- Keep dropdown source lists on a hidden sheet for maintainability
+- Keep dropdown source lists on a hidden sheet for maintainability, and wrap them in an Excel Table so they auto-expand

 - Test validation with edge cases — blank entries, copy-paste, and special characters